kluctl/kluctl/README.md

 Check the [community page](https://kluctl.io/community/) for details about the Kluctl community.

-In short: We use [Github Issues](https://github.com/kluctl/kluctl/issues) and [Github Discussions](https://github.com/kluctl/kluctl/discussions) to track and discuss Kluctl related development.
+In short: We use [GitHub Issues](https://github.com/kluctl/kluctl/issues) and [GitHub Discussions](https://github.com/kluctl/kluctl/discussions) to track and discuss Kluctl related development.
 You can also join the #kluctl channel inside the [CNCF Slack](https://slack.cncf.io) to get in contact with other community members and contributors/developers.